Skip to content

 Low TBG levels

 Paradoxically, low TBG levels can also lead to hypothyroidism.
-That’s because low levels result in an excess of free T4 in the blood, which causes cells to develop resistance.
+That’s because low levels result in excess free T4 in the blood, which causes cells to develop resistance.
 The result is hypothyroidism since, although there is enough thyroid hormone in the blood, the body’s cells aren’t receptive to it.
 Common causes of low TBG levels include high testosterone levels and insulin resistance.

 Thyroid resistance